‘Love & Hip Hop’ Stars Fake Pregnancies And Miscarriages For Storylines? Masika Kalysha Speaks Out

 — Cortney D (@cortneyd_) January 27, 2017

 The reality star appeared to accuse Sky of playing the role of a victim and claimed she would slyly crop out parts of Masika’s tweets for personal gain.
 Masika insisted that her tweets about miscarriages were simply a response to a fan who mentioned her in their post.
-The fan claimed Amina, Yandy, Tara, and Masika were the only women from Love & Hip Hop: Hollywood to get pregnant and deliver babies–as all the other women had miscarriages.
+The fan claimed Amina, Yandy, Tara, and Masika were the only women from Love & Hip Hop: Hollywood to get pregnant and deliver babies, as all the other women had miscarriages.

 “Amina, Tara, Yandy, and Masika are the only people to get pregnant from LHH and actually have their baby everyone else has a ‘miscarriage.'”